gymrek-lab/TRTools/trtools/dumpSTR/README.rst

 * :code:`--filter-hrun`: Filter repeats with long homopolymer runs.
 Only used for HipSTR VCF files otherwise ignored.
 Ignores pentanucleotides with homopolymer runs of 5bp or longer, or hexanucleotides with homopolymer runs of 6bp or longer.
 * :code:`--drop-filtered`: Do not output loci that were filtered, or loci with no calls remaining after filtering.

 TRs passing all locus-level filters will be marked as "PASS" in the FILTER field.
 Those failing will have a list of failing filters in the FILTER field.
 If :code:`drop-filtered` is specified, only loci passing all filters will be output.
+Otherwise failing loci will be output as well.
+In that case the only indication that they have failed will be the FILTER field.
+The call-level genotypes will still be present in the output VCF.

 Call-level filters
 ^^^^^^^^^^^^^^^^^^^

-Different call-level filters are available for each supported TR genotyping tool:
+Different call-level filters are available for each supported TR genotyping tool.
+Genotypes which fail any call-level filters are replaced by no calls and the FILTER format field for that call is set to the reason(s) that call was filtered.
+Calls which were already nocalls before the dumpSTR run are left unchanged and their FILTER format field is set to NOCALL.

 AdVNTR call-level filters
 **************************